 • A Description Of What Constitutes Sexual Harassment.

-This section of your policy should explain that sexual harassment covers a range of behaviours, from inappropriate touching to telling sexually offensive jokes.
+This section of your policy should explain that sexual harassment covers a range of unwanted behaviours, from inappropriate touching to telling sexually offensive jokes.

 If you are unsure what to include in your description to ensure your policy covers all actions deemed ‘sexual harassment’ by law, speak to us.
 We will explain the legal definition and the sorts of behaviour covered.